PableteProgramming/download/Readme.md

 ## Building it
 The only thing you have to do to be able to build the program yourself is:
-- locate to the root directory with the `cd` command.
+- locate to the prj/unix directory with the `cd` command.
 - run
 ```bash
 make